Wolfgang Pauli: Personality and friendships

 Werner Heisenberg [in Physics and Beyond, 1971] recollects a friendly conversation among young participants at the 1927 Solvay Conference, about Einstein and Planck's views on religion.
 Wolfgang Pauli, Heisenberg, and Dirac took part in it.
 Dirac's contribution was a poignant and clear criticism of the political manipulation of religion, that was much appreciated for its lucidity by Bohr, when Heisenberg reported it to him later.
 Among other things, Dirac said: "I cannot understand why we idle discussing religion.
 If we are honest – and as scientists honesty is our precise duty – we cannot help but admit that any religion is a pack of false statements, deprived of any real foundation.
 The very idea of God is a product of human imagination. [ ... ] I do not recognize any religious myth, at least because they contradict one another. [ ... ]" Heisenberg's view was tolerant.
 Pauli had kept silent, after some initial remarks.
 But when finally he was asked for his opinion, jokingly he said: "Well, I'd say that also our friend Dirac has got a religion and the first commandment of this religion is 'God does not exist and Paul Dirac is his prophet'".
 Everybody burst into laughter, including Dirac.

 Many of Pauli's ideas and results were never published and appeared only in his letters, which were often copied and circulated by their recipients.
 Pauli may have been unconcerned that much of his work thus went uncredited, but when it came to Heisenberg's world-renowned 1958 lecture at Göttingen on their joint work on a unified field theory, and the press release calling Pauli a mere "assistant to Professor Heisenberg", Pauli became offended, denouncing Heisenberg's physics prowess.
 The deterioration of their relationship resulted in Heisenberg ignoring Pauli's funeral, and writing in his autobiography that Pauli's criticisms were overwrought, though ultimately the field theory was proved untenable, validating Pauli's criticisms.

 George Gamow wrote that "it is just as difficult to find the branch of modern physics in which the Pauli Principle is not used as to find a man as gifted, amiable, and amusing as Wolfgang Pauli was."

+Personal life and death

+In 1929, Pauli married Käthe Margarethe Deppner, a cabaret dancer.
+The marriage was unhappy, ending in divorce after less than a year.
+He remarried in 1934 to Franziska "Franca" Bertram.
+She donated Pauli's personal archives, including his Nobel Prize medal, to CERN in 1960 and 1971.